Kevin is an associate with Berney & Sang. He focuses his practice on appeals, education law, and employment law.

-In his free time, Kevin co-chairs the Tampa Lawyer Chapter of the American Constitution Society, volunteers as a mentor at Lockhart Elementary Magnet School, and serves as a Commissioner with the Strong Families Commission.
+In his free time, Kevin serves as the President of the Tampa Lawyer Chapter of the American Constitution Society, volunteers as a mentor at Lockhart Elementary Magnet School, and serves as a Commissioner with the Strong Families Commission.
 He also regularly publishes law review articles and op-eds on topics ranging from special education to the Fourth Amendment.

 Kevin can be reached at email@example.com.